Ultralavaboy/KatawaShoujoHDPatch/README.md

 **Thank you all!**

-## Feedback
+## Feedback and questions

+If you have any questions or have an issue, firstly check the "Questions" section on project's wiki.
+You can find an answer there.

-If you noticed a bug/mistake, caught a traceback or have any suggestions, you can leave an issue here OR email me on <quackgamer26@gmail.com> with tag "Katawa Feedback".
+If you noticed an other bug/mistake, caught a traceback or have any suggestions, you can leave an issue here OR email me on <quackgamer26@gmail.com> with tag "Katawa Feedback".